How to get Started

 - If you enter college with too many credits that don't align with your chosen major, you may not be able to reach full-time status, which can impact financial aid and scholarship eligibility.

-For more information visit our Financial Aid Page.
+For more information, visit our Financial Aid page.